 El Paso, TX

 Over the years one of the entrées I have enjoyed very much at Singapore Café has been Veggie Ginger Tofu, although I would not rate it the same as many of the ginger dishes served in the Seattle area and other cities.
 The one here includes tofu, ginger, mushrooms, peanuts, and snow peas as the primary ingredients, set on a bed of lettuce that I only consume if the rest of the plate is not sufficiently filling.
-I find the dish to be sickly sweet and off balance in flavor, but still the vegetables and tofu are of good quality and this is something I do not mind ordering.
-It is much better with fish sauce, which does not come in the vegetarian version, but can be requested.
+I find the dish to be “sickly sweet” and off balance in flavor, but still the vegetables and tofu are of good quality and this is something I do not mind ordering.
+The dish is much better balanced when it has fish sauce, which does not come in the vegetarian version, but can be requested.

 Yu Sang Broccoli is generally good in its vegetarian version, but can also be ordered with meat.
-Becky describes this as a “Chinese ex-patriot” dish, and it probably came from the large Chinese population in Thailand that mixed their own recipes with the local ingredients.
-To me this is one of the few dishes at Singapore Café that does not taste too sweet or “Americanized;” rather it has a good balance of flavors.
-It is surprisingly spicy, though, considering the lack of spice found in many of the other dishes.
+Becky describes this as a “Chinese ex-patriot” dish.
+To me this is one of the dishes at Singapore Café that most fits the description of not tasting too sweet or “Americanized;” rather it has a good balance of flavors.
+It is one of the spicier dishes I have tried here.

 A very good vegetarian choice is the Veggie Mi Goreng, consisting of noodles with tofu and vegetables.
 I think this is usually considered to be a Malaysian dish, and over the years has been one of my favorites at Singapore Café.
 It is not one of the dishes that taste “sweet,” although it seems to have a sweet and sour contrast done in a traditional Asian way.

-Hours: Closed Sun., Closed Mon. evening, Closed Tue. evening
+Hours: Closed Sun., Closed Mon and Tue. evenings

 Smoking: No smoking

 Number of Visits: 10+